 That said, remote teams can use the internet to hit two birds with one stone — develop a team bond whilst staying active.
 What with Statista showing the rising popularity of online fitness videos, getting started shouldn’t be difficult.
-After all, there are a myriad of options teams can peruse through: fitness challenges on Instagram, YouTube videos created by fitness enthusiasts, and online classes by personal trainers.
-Working out with others not only helps your fitness levels, but it can also help cultivate better relationships, thus improving team work and overall group performance.
+After all, there are many options teams can peruse through fitness challenges on Instagram, YouTube videos created by fitness enthusiasts, and online classes by personal trainers.
+Working out with others not only helps your fitness levels, but it can also help cultivate better relationships, thus improving teamwork and overall group performance.
 This benefit, however, has largely been unexplored… until now.

 Teamwork, opening the lines of communication, and building trust among team members don’t happen overnight — even when everyone on the team is highly skilled, smart, and a team player.
-It’s a process, and one that will help ensure any team’s success.
+It’s a process and one that will help ensure any team’s success.
 The article ‘Importance of Team Building’ notes how this kind of activity enables better communication among team members, which then leads to stronger relationships.
-It also results to seamless sharing of ideas and opinions given how team members are more comfortable with one another, and are, therefore, less hesitant to chime in when necessary.
+It also results in seamless sharing of ideas and opinions, given how team members are more comfortable with one another and are less hesitant to chime in when necessary.

 Team building also helps break down barriers between team leaders and team members — giving the former the chance to view the latter as colleagues rather than superiors.
-This increased comfort among everyone, along with open lines of communication, can then lead to increased productivity for the group, as well as improved problem-solving in case issues arise.
+This increased comfort among everyone, along with open lines of communication, can then lead to increased productivity for the group and improved problem-solving in case issues arise.

 In addition, group exercises cultivate camaraderie, as everyone has the same purpose: to work out a sweat — that alone is a unifying factor that can bring together any group.
 The time spent together also breeds familiarity, which can help build and breed a strong relationship amongst your team members.

 Incentives can oftentimes elicit strong buy-in, though it would be wise to go beyond monetary compensation.
-An Inc. guide on what incentives work best explains that the best kind of incentives are those that encourage employees to do something over and over.
+An Inc. guide on what incentives work best explains that the best kind of incentives is those that encourage employees to do something over and over.
 This is why positive recognition (think: Fit Champion of the Month, Most Hardworking, etc.) is one of the most powerful and sustainable incentives leaders can give.
 It’s imperative, too, that incentives are merit-based and directly tied to achievements (think: losing x number of pounds, finishing a circuit in x minutes) to encourage extra mile-type of buy-in.
-We at atlasGO believe in these same principles, which is why incentives are a huge part of our Employee Engagement challenges.
-Recognition, in particular, is vital when it comes to challenges — hence, we also recognize offbeat ideas, like sweaty selfie of the week, funniest sweaty selfie, and most creative sweaty selfie.
-In this way, employees get to work out a sweat, and have fun while doing so.
+We at atlasGO believe in these same principles, so incentives are a huge part of our Employee Engagement challenges.
+Recognition, in particular, is vital when it comes to challenges.
+Hence, we also recognize offbeat ideas, like a sweaty selfie of the week, the funniest sweaty selfie, and the most creative sweaty selfie.
+In this way, employees get to work out a sweat and have fun while doing so.

 Sometimes, finding a common time to work out as a group can prove difficult, if not near-impossible (especially if there are variances in time zones).
 Fortunately, there are other ways to do physical activities as a team.
 Case in point: Stephanie Wells of Formidable Forms creates a Google Sheet where interested employees can track their movement and activities, which gives everyone a chance to participate and keep them motivated at the same time.
 An even better way to do it is by using the atlasGO app to monitor the physical activity of everyone on the team regardless of their time zone.
 The app even integrates with devices such as Strava, Fitbit, and Garmin, making it a breeze to import fitness activities.
-Even better, it can be used by teams to compete against each other, letting their competitive juices to flow in an effort to get fit and fab.
+Even better, teams can use it to compete against each other, letting their competitive juices flow in an effort to get fit and fab.